Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 Is Renewable Electricity Cheaper?

-Current market data highlights this dramatic reversal.
+Despite the upfront setup costs for personal solar arrays, the overall cost of generating green power at scale is dropping incredibly fast.
 According to the 2025 Levelized Cost of Energy (LCOE) analysis by the financial firm Lazard, utility-scale solar costs have fallen to roughly $38 to $78 per megawatt-hour, while onshore wind impressively ranges from $37 to $86.
 In sharp contrast, generating power from a traditional coal plant can cost anywhere between $71 and $173 per megawatt-hour.
-In many parts of the country, simply building new renewable generation from scratch is now significantly cheaper than maintaining aging, inefficient fossil-fuel plants.
+You can read more about the growth of these cost-effective sources from the U.S. Energy Information Administration (EIA).

 Renewable Electricity for Apartments and Renters